-If the resident chooses to pay in full or part by a refundable lump sum, you must give the resident 6 months to pay.
-In the meantime, the resident will pay for their accommodation as a daily amount.
+If the resident chooses to pay in full or part by a refundable lump sum:

-If a resident is not eligible for Australian Government assistance, they will pay the agreed room price for their accommodation.
+If a resident is not eligible for Australian Government assistance with their accommodation costs, they will pay the agreed room price.
 They can pay as a lump sum, daily payment, or a combination of the two.

 Daily accommodation payment (DAP)